GoogleChrome/proxy-polyfill/README.md

 See the [MDN docs](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) or [Introducing ES2015 Proxies](https://developers.google.com/web/updates/2016/02/es2015-proxies) for more information on `Proxy` itself.
 Unlike other polyfills, this does not require `Object.observe`, [which is no longer supported anywhere](https://www.google.com/search?q=object.observe+deprecated).

+⚠️ Note that Firefox, Chrome, Safari 10+ and Edge support `Proxy` natively.
+You don't need this if you're only targeting these modern browsers.

 The polyfill supports just a limited number of proxy 'traps'.
 It also works by calling [seal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) on the object passed to `Proxy`.
 This means that the properties you want to proxy **must be known at creation time**.